 Certified Copies and Apostilles

-For original documents such as hunting licenses or firearm ownership cards, you should never present the original but use a certified copy instead.
-You can have this made by a notary, which costs about €5 to €15 per document.
+For original documents such as hunting licenses or firearms ownership cards, you should never present the original but use a certified copy instead.
+You can have this made by a notary, which will cost you about €5 to €15 per document.

 If the documents come from a non-EU country, an apostille is often additionally required.
 This international certification confirms the authenticity of the document and is issued by the competent authority in the country of origin.
-In Germany, district or higher regional courts are usually responsible for this.
+In Germany, this is usually the district or higher regional courts.
 The issuance takes about 5 to 10 working days and costs between €25 and €50.

 Comparison: Translations and Certifications at a Glance